ROTehc/docs/source/implementation.rst

 Implementation
 ===============

+.. admonition:: Assumptions
+	:class: warning

+	- Security is not considered in the current implementation.

 Our system architecture is based on OneM2M Service Layer developed by engineers from European Telecomunications Standards Institute.
 There is a infrastructure node called CSE, a network of nodeMCU devices with gas sensors distribuited all over the territory, and an Infrastructure Application Entity to visualize the data.

 .. image:: resources/arch.jpeg